 Super Paper Mario blends classic platformer with some of the RPG elements of its predecessors and throws in a world-flipping mechanic that gives you a whole new perspective on traditional 2D platfoming courses.
 Originally planned as a GameCube game, it perhaps makes more sense that it diverges from Thousand-Year Door's way of doing things, and it certainly divides series fans.
 Regardless of where you fall on the spectrum of fandom, the Wii entry is a beautiful game with fiendish puzzles and an intriguing, unique flip mechanic.

-Two decades on, Paper Mario might not look as sharp as it once did, but it holds up very well where it matters.
 The N64 original does very well to ease Mario fans into a new style of adventure while providing a depth for RPG gamers that you might not expect from the paper-thin premise.
-With a great supporting cast and buckets of trademark Nintendo charm, the original is almost the best.
+With a great supporting cast and buckets of trademark Nintendo charm, the original is up there with the best.
+The ability to play it on Switch is great news to anyone who missed out but still enjoys the more recent, less vital entries in the Paper Mario series.

 The power of GameCube enabled greater fidelity of its paper-based art style than the original, but otherwise Paper Mario: The Thousand-Year Door stuck closely to the original's blueprint.
 It's a wonderfully colourful adventure packed with clever callbacks to the portly plumber's history and the same irreverent spirit which makes so many Mario RPGs refreshingly different from the mascot's platformers.
 Where other entries have dropped the ball in an area or two, Thousand-Year Door gets everything right; plot, writing, battles, presentation - the lot.
 Prices for a GameCube disc--still the only way to play--have skyrocketed in recent years and given the quality, it's not hard to see why.
 Treasure your copy if you've got one, and perhaps lend it to a trusted friend who never visited the town of Rogueport.